 How to Install an Infant Car Seat

 Your new car seat has arrived, but what next?
-There’s a tear, a snap and an avalanche of plastic parts, manuals in thirteen different languages, and you, standing there with no clue where to start.
-Don’t fret, we’re here to help.
+There’s a tear, a snap, and an avalanche of plastic parts, manuals in 13 different languages, and you, standing there with no clue where to start.
+Don’t fret; we’re here to help.

 - Read the instruction manual.
 Playing the guessing game won’t save you any time.
 And even if you’ve mastered the ins-and-outs of your last car seat, each unit has its own quirks that can quickly trip you up.

 - Position your car seat in the rear center seat if possible.
-Not only is the safest spot for your kid – he or she will be safe distance from any points of impact – it’s also a comfortable location for you to install the seat.
+Not only is this the safest spot for your kid – he or she will be a safe distance from any points of impact – but it’s also a comfortable location for you to install the seat.

 - Secure the seat.
 When your car seat has been positioned and attached, ensure that your seat is tightly installed.
-For reference: if your seat pivots, seesaws, tips over, or wobbles, you should adjust your setup to ensure a tighter fit.
+If your seat pivots, seesaws, tips over, or wobbles, you should adjust your setup to ensure a tighter fit.

 - If your infant car seat’s base is not level, your child’s head is at risk of flopping forward.
 Recline the seat until the base is level.
 Many of the seats listed here include a handy indicator to help find the right recline setting.
 However, a spirit level – when correctly used – can also aid in this process.
 (Remember that you will need to adjust the angle of the car seat as your child grows.)